Bomb disposal: Low intensity conflicts

 The eruption of low intensity conflicts and terrorism waves at the beginning of the 21st century caused further development in the techniques and methods of bomb disposal.
-EOD Operators and Technicians had to adapt to rapidly evolving methods of constructing improvised explosive devices ranging from shrapnel-filled explosive belts to 100 kg bombs.
+EOD operators and technicians had to adapt to rapidly evolving methods of constructing improvised explosive devices ranging from shrapnel-filled explosive belts to 100 kg bombs.
 Since improvised explosives are generally unreliable and very unstable they pose great risk to the public and especially to the EOD Operator trying to render them safe.
 Therefore, new methods like greater reliance on remote techniques such as advanced remotely operated vehicles similar to the British Wheelbarrow or armored bulldozers evolved.
 Many nations have developed their own versions such as the D7 MCAP and the armored D9R.

 Besides large mine-clearing vehicles such as the Trojan, the British Army also uses small remote controlled vehicles such as the Dragon Runner and the Chevette.

-During the al-Aqsa Intifada, Israeli EOD forces have disarmed and detonated thousands of explosive charges, lab bombs and explosive ammunition (such as rockets).
+During the al-Aqsa Intifada, Israeli EOD forces disarmed and detonated thousands of explosive charges, lab bombs and explosive ammunition (such as rockets).
 Two Israeli EOD teams gained high reputation for leading the efforts in that area: the Army's Israeli Engineering Corps' Sayeret Yahalom and the Israeli Border Guard Gaza-area EOD team.

-In the Iraq War, the International coalition multinational force in Iraq forces have faced many bombs on travel routes.
-Such charges can easily destroy light vehicles such as the Humvee, and large ones can even destroy main battle tanks.
-Such charges caused many casualties and along with car bombs and suicide bombers were a major cause of casualties in Iraq.
+In the Iraq War, the Multi-National Force – Iraq faced many bombs on travel routes.
+Such charges can easily destroy light vehicles such as the Humvee, and large ones can destroy main battle tanks.
+Such charges caused many casualties and, along with car bombs and suicide bombers, were a major cause of casualties in Iraq.

 In Spain's autonomous Basque Country, where bombings by Basque separatist groups were common during the 1980s and 1990s, there are three corps in charge of bomb disposal: Policia Nacional, Guardia Civil, and Ertzaintza.
 The Ertzaintza handle general civilian threats, while the Policia Nacional and Guardia Civil maintain capabilities mainly to defend their own assets and personnel.
-In other parts of the country, the Guardia Civil and Policia Nacional develop their tasks within their own abilities).
+In other parts of the country, the Guardia Civil and Policia Nacional develop their tasks within their own abilities.